Maria Luís Albuquerque: Life after politics

 In June 2016, Luís Albuquerque made headlines when she wrote in an article published in business daily Jornal de Negócios that "it is public knowledge that Caixa Geral de Depósitos (CGD) granted large loans in the past, without sufficient guarantees and using practices that are difficult to justify to the public interest."
 Shortly after, Portugal's government ordered an independent audit of the country's largest bank, state-owned CGD.

+In 2021, Luís Albuquerque was the Portuguese government's candidate to become the chair of the European Securities and Markets Authority; however, she lost out in a distant third place to Verena Ross.